danielamoreno699/wanderpal-frontend/README.md

 ### Key Features <a name="key-features"></a>

-- **Public and Private Routes on the navigation panel:** Wanderpal contains private routes.
-The home page and other sections are only accessible when the user is logged in.
+- **Public and Private Routes on the navigation panel:** The application employs a navigation panel that includes both public and private routes.
+Private routes are restricted and can only be accessed by logged-in users.
+The home page and other sections are accessible only when the user is logged in, ensuring that certain content is protected and reserved for authenticated users.

-- **Registration component:** Wanderpal contains a registration component which allows the user creation through the api call.
-The user only types the name and the name will be assigned to a specific id in the database.
+- **Registration component:** WanderPal includes a registration component that facilitates user registration.
+Users can create an account through an API call.
+During registration, users provide their name, which is then associated with a specific ID in the database.
+This component essentially manages the user creation process.

-- **Login component:** The app includes a login component which is in charge of comparing the value of the name input field with the names already created in the database to allow access to the application.
+- **Login component:** The app features a login component responsible for authenticating users.
+It compares the name input provided by the user with the names already registered in the database.
+Successful authentication grants access to the application's features.

-- **Home component:** The app includes a home component which retrieves all the items avaiable from the database and display them for the user. from  this component, the user can navigate to the details component through a button.
+- **Home component:** WanderPal includes a home component that retrieves and displays all available items from the database.
+This component likely serves as the main page users see upon logging in.
+Users can navigate to other sections, such as the details component, from this page via buttons or links.

-- **Details component**: The app includes an detail component,  which display all the details related to  the item that has been selected.
-It displays additional information for the user like description and prices.
-Also it has a button to make reservation for that specific item.
+- **Details component**: The details component offers additional information about a selected item.
+It displays details like descriptions and prices related to the chosen item.
+Moreover, it allows users to make a reservation for the specific item through a dedicated button.

-- **Delete component**: The app includes an delete component which displays all the items available with a delete button.
-So  the user is able to delete the selected item.
+- **Delete component**: This component provides users with the ability to delete items.
+It likely lists all available items and offers a delete button for each item.
+This feature empowers users to manage the content they have access to.

-- **Reservation form component from navbar**: The app includes a reservation form.
-The user can create a reservation from the navigation link directly. where he can select the tour he wants to reserve. once he makes the reservation, a new reservation item is created.
+- **Reservation form component from navbar**: The navigation panel includes a reservation form component.
+Users can directly create a reservation from this form, selecting the tour they wish to reserve.
+When a reservation is made, a new reservation item is generated and stored.

-- **Reservation component**: The app includes a reservation component, which displays all the reservations created by the user.
-Also the user is allowed to  delete the reservation.
+- **Reservation component**: The reservation component showcases all reservations created by a user.
+Users are given the option to delete their reservations.
+This functionality allows users to review and manage their reservations easily.

-- **Item form component**: The app includes an add-item  form component, where the user can create new items by placeing in the input the required values for the item creation.
+- **Item form component**: The app incorporates an "add-item" form component.
+Users can utilize this form to create new items.
+By inputting the required values, users can create and add new content to the application.

-- **Reservation form component from details page**: The app includes a reservation form that is located in the details page, where the user can create a new reservation from the selected item.
+- **Reservation form component from details page**:  In addition to the reservation form in the navigation panel, the details page also features a reservation form.
+This enables users to create reservations directly from the details page of a selected item.

-- **Reducer/Redux**: The app makes the different api calls through the redux feature.
-The reducers handles the different type of payload that is carried out by the api
+- **Reducer/Redux**: The application employs Redux, a state management library, to handle API calls.
+The reducers within Redux manage the different types of data payloads exchanged between the application and the APIs.
+This helps maintain a predictable and organized flow of data.

-- **User-Friendly Interface:** The app features offers a simple and intuitive user interface, where the user can navigate very easyly through the different features.
+- **User-Friendly Interface:** WanderPal prides itself on offering a user-friendly interface.
+This design approach ensures that users can easily navigate through the application's various features without encountering unnecessary complexity.

-- **Responsive designe:** The app has a responsive design on different media queries .
+- **Responsive design:** The app boasts a responsive design that adapts to different screen sizes and media queries.
+This responsiveness ensures a seamless user experience across various devices, including smartphones, tablets, and desktops.

+In summary, the "WanderPal" application encompasses a range of components and features designed to provide users with a comprehensive and user-friendly experience.
+From user registration to item management, reservations, and responsive design, the app aims to deliver a cohesive and accessible platform for users interested in booking tours and managing related content.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>